panagiotisfassaris/gorgonseye/README.md

 ## About

 Gorgon's Eye provides a command-line interface to encrypt and decrypt files using a symmetric key.
-It's designed to be lightweight and efficient (Currently supporting Windows environments only).

 ## Installation